orbs-network/orbs-ethereum-contracts-v1/voting/ethereum/instructions/vote_out.md

 1. Extract the Contract ABI from the Etherscan *code* [tab][1] and paste it in the test box labeled *ABI / JSON Interface*.
 ![](./voting_2.png)
 1. Click *Access*.
    * If the *Access* button appears disabled, make sure there are no trailing line feeds at the bottom of the *ABI / JSON Interface* text box.
 1. Select `voteOut` in the drop down list *Read / Write Contract*
 ![](./voting_3.png)
 The function parameter for the `voteOut` call will appear in the form.
-1. Fill the paramete field labeled `nodes address[]` with the Ethereum addresses corresponding to any Validator you wish to vote out.
+1. Fill the parameter field labeled `nodes address[]` with the Ethereum addresses corresponding to any Validator you wish to vote out.
 An empty list implies all validators are approved by the voting guardians.
     - The list will be represented as a JSON array. for example: